mpolitano/bounded-exhaustive-api-testgen/BEAPI_OPT.md

 ./run-testgen-beapi-optimizations-all.sh
 ```

-Note: Running this script might take a few days or longer depending on your hardware
+Note: Running this script might take a few days or longer (more?
+CACHO?) depending on your hardware.

 # Running automated builders identification (Last paragraph of Section 4.2)